The Bankrate promise

 - Special Automobile Insurance Policy (NJ SAIP): Another government program but meant for only those who are on Medicaid with hospitalization.
 Also called New Jersey Dollar a Day car insurance, it provides only medical coverage for emergency treatment after an accident.

 - High-risk insurance companies: It is possible to find insurers that accept high-risk drivers, although you may have to do your own research to find those with which you will be eligible for coverage, and the three year guaranteed coverage period would not necessarily apply.
-In New Jersey, insurers are not allowed to use credit scores to determine the premium.
 Most national insurers also have different coverage options for motorists with DUIs, accidents and other violations on their record.

 The laws in New Jersey seek to give every motorist access to car insurance.
 By gradually improving your driving record, you may become eligible for various discounts offered by most insurers that can reduce annual premiums either up front or over time.
-Otherwise, you may be able to obtain insurance through state-supported initiatives.
+Otherwise, you may be able to obtain insurance through state-supported initiatives like the NJ PAIP.

 Frequently asked questions